facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 The most important attributes are: `label`, `name`, `type`, `validators`

-- `help` - HTML explanation of the field displayed in small font below the field (String, Optional)
+- `help` - HTML explanation of the field/fieldset displayed in small font below the field (String, Optional)
 - `id` - Unique HTML id of the field, in case we need to refer to it from custom handlers code (String, Optional)
 - `label` - Field name displayed above the field (String)
 - `name` - Unique name under which this field's data will be sent to the server (String)